miguel123-gis/calculate-lines-overlap/README.md

-# Measure route overlap script in QGIS
+# Measure route overlap processing plugin in QGIS
 This script measures the overlap between two lines by clipping the overlap and returning a line layer with a length field.
 It first snaps the two lines, clips the overlap, dissolves it, and adds a length field in meters.

 There is no native tool that does this in QGIS if I'm not mistaken.